God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 5..
-The entire nation of Israel was required to set aside part of the tithe every third year to be used for a primitive welfare safety net.
+The entire nation of Israel was required to set aside part of the tithe every third year to be used for a primitive and limited welfare safety net.

 In the last point the tithe was imposed on every household in theocratic Israel, roughly approximating a national tax on income today.

 The tithe-tax back then was partly used to support a primitive welfare safety net, for the quartet of the needy.

 Recall that Deut.
 14:28-29 and Deut.
 26:12 teach that in the Old Covenant theocracy one-third of the tithe was budgeted for the Levites, more numerous than the priests, distribution to foreigners, the fatherless and widows who live in various towns and were in need.

 Yes, the church is commanded to care for these needy classes of people, but not everyone goes to church, so the need is greater than the church can afford.

 How could all of the churches in Los Angeles, for example, pay for all the hospitals and maintain their own church budgets?
 Yes, there are religious hospitals, run by Presbyterians or Baptists, to name just those two, but the various levels of governments—federal, state, county, and municipal—have to step in and maintain a “safety net” for the larger population and subsidize convalescent homes (“old folks homes”), hospitals, and so on.

 Even churches that are united in a region could not carry the entire fiscal burden, since only a smaller percentage of the population attends any church, relative to a bigger percentage that does not go to church.
 And part of our taxes already goes to pay for “welfare” programs in various communities.